southpawriter02/circus/COMMANDS.md

 ## `fc sync`

 This is a powerful command for managing the full lifecycle of your machine's state.
-It allows you to create a complete backup of your applications and data and then restore that state to a new machine.
+It allows you to create a complete, end-to-end encrypted backup of your applications and data and then restore that state to a new machine.

-This provides a robust workflow for migrating to a new computer with minimal manual intervention.

 ### The Migration Workflow